 We’re going to discuss the different areas a CRM is used to organize client information so you can see all client activity, know what next steps you need to take, and effectively market to them.
 Let’s get started.

-Contact management is one of the core functions of any CRM.
-It’s a place for storing and managing data for every kind of contact, from leads to business partners.
-In Infusionsoft by Keap's CRM, we call them contacts.
+Client management is one of the core functions of any CRM.
+It’s a place for storing, organizing, and managing client data.

 With a spreadsheet, you can track things like:

 But with a CRM, you can track client data in a much more meaningful and useful way.
 With a CRM you can track everything in a spreadsheet plus: